TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[6\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.

+\[7\] Preliminary mileage estimates determined by Lexus.
+EPA mileage estimates not available at time of posting.
+Actual mileage will vary.

-\[7\] MSRP does not include delivery, processing and handling fee of $1,295.
+\[8\] MSRP does not include delivery, processing and handling fee of $1,295.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

 Leasing &.
 Finance